AaksharGarg/eyrc_luminosity_drone/luminosity_drone/whycon/README.md

 _WhyCon_ is a vision-based localization system that can be used with low-cost web cameras, and achieves millimiter precision with very high performance.
 These characteristics allow its use as an alternative to more expensive localization systems available.
-The system is capable of efficient real-time detection and precise position estimation of several circular markers in a video stream.
+The system is capable of efficient real-time detection and precise position estimation of several circular markers in a vXxXideo stream.
 It can be used both off-line, as a source of ground-truth for robotics experiments, or on-line as a component of robotic systems that require real-time, precise position estimation.
 _WhyCon_ is meant as an alternative to widely used and expensive localization systems.
 It is fully open-source.